OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 Because values are immutable, there is no notion of a reference to a value.
 As far as the semantics of Mini are concerned, there are only values, and any assignment or passing of values is done by copying (although the compiler might optimize by copying a pointer rather than copying the object).

 [Implementation note: Because of immutability, the compiler can choose whether to implement "copying" of an object by creating a fresh copy of its contents or by just creating a new pointer reference to the object.
 The difference only affects the efficiency of the generated code.
-Currently, the compiler copies a value if its type is atomic, and copies a reference to it otherwise.
+Currently, the underlying AVM emulator copies a value if its type is atomic, and copies a reference to it otherwise.
 Because of immutability, it is impossible to create a cyclic data structure.
 This means that the underlying implementation doesn't need to use garbage collection but can always use reference-counting to achieve perfect cleanup of unreachable copy-by-reference objects.]

 ### Comparing values for equality

 Two values are equal if they have the same type and the same contents.
 Equality checking for compound types works as expected, with a "deep comparison" of the fields.
 Two function references are equal if they refer to the same function.

-Values of type `anytype` do not have any representation that is understood by the compiler; they will be equal if they have the same representation in the underlying AVM architecture.
+Values of type `anytype` do not have any representation that is understood by the compiler.
+Two `anytype` values will be equal if they have the same representation in the underlying AVM architecture.
 So it could be the case that if values of two different types are constructed, and both are assigned to variables of type `anytype`, the resulting values could test as equal.
 (Details of data representations are not described here.)
-So caution is advised before comparing `anytype` values.
+Caution is advised before comparing `anytype` values.

 [Potential improvement: prohibit equality comparison of anytypes.]